Methodology article | Open | Published:

 Transform the reannealed plasmids into competent E. coli cells.

-Comparison of the single-primer and double-primer PCR reactions.
+Table 4 summarizes the major differences in the initial stages of single-primer and double-primer PCR reactions.

 Plasmid transformation and isolation